 Article Translations: (Spanish)

-An infection with Shigella (shih-GEL-uh) bacteria is called shigellosis (shih-guh-LOW-sus).
+An infection with shigella (shih-GEL-uh) bacteria is called shigellosis (shih-guh-LOW-sus).
 It can cause watery diarrhea or diarrhea with blood and/or mucus in it.

 Besides diarrhea, shigellosis can cause:

-Shigella also can spread via:
+Shigella bacteria also can spread via:

-It doesn't take many Shigella bacteria to cause an infection, so the illness spreads easily in families and childcare centers.
+It doesn't take many bacteria to cause an infection, so the illness spreads easily in families and childcare centers.
 For instance, kids who touch a contaminated surface such as a toilet or toy and then put their fingers in their mouths can get shigellosis.

-Shigella can pass in a person's stool for about 4 weeks, even after the obvious symptoms of illness have gotten better.
+The bacteria can pass in a person's stool for about 4 weeks, even after the obvious symptoms of illness have gotten better.

 To see if your child has shigellosis, the doctor will take a stool sample to test for Shigella bacteria.